 Paldamun Gate Market Exploration

 Start your journey at Paldamun Gate Market, a historic landmark that serves as the gateway to Suwon’s market scene.
-Formed by two smaller markets, Yeongdong and Jidong, it’s a place where history and commerce intertwine8.
+Formed by two smaller markets, Yeongdong and Jidong, it’s a place where history and commerce intertwine.
 The lively atmosphere here is contagious, with vendors calling out to passersby and the aroma of sizzling street food filling the air.

 As you wander through the alleys, you’ll encounter a variety of stalls offering everything from fresh produce to handmade crafts.
 Don’t miss the chance to try local favorites like tteokbokki (spicy rice cakes) and hotteok (sweet pancakes).
-These treats are not just food—they’re a taste of the city’s heritage9.
+These treats are not just food—they’re a taste of the city’s heritage.

 Here’s a quick guide to what you’ll find at Paldamun Gate Market: